Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving: Depth Correction

-To illustrate the correction process, imagine the simplest case where the depth of only a single point ($n=1$) is updated to $G_1=Z_1+\delta$.
-A new optimal depth for~\autoref{eq:qp2} is to move all the remaining points similarly, i.e. $Z'=Z+\mathbf{1}\delta$: as $Z=WZ$ and $W\mathbf{1}=\mathbf{1}$ we must have $W(Z+\mathbf{1}\delta)=Z+\mathbf{1}\delta$.
-In the setting with $n>1$, the least-squares loss ensures a soft diffusion between the different LiDAR depth estimates.
-Both optimization problems in \autoref{eq:qp1} and \autoref{eq:qp2} can be solved exactly and efficiently with sparse matrix solvers.
-We summarize the procedure as an algorithm in the supplemental material.
-From the view of graph-based manifold learning, our GDC algorithm is reminiscent of the locally linear embedding~\cite{roweis2000nonlinear} with landmarks to guide the final solution \cite{WeinbergerPS05}. \autoref{fig:redpurpleblue} illustrates beautifully how the initial 3D point cloud from \SDN{} (purple) of a car in the KITTI data set is corrected with a few sparse LiDAR measurements (yellow).
-The resulting points (blue) are right inside the ground-truth box and clearly show the contour of the car. \autoref{fig:depth_comp} shows the additional improvement from the \GDC{} (blue) over the pure \SDN{} depth estimates.
-The error is corrected over the entire image where many regions have no LiDAR measurements.
+From the view of graph-based manifold learning, our GDC algorithm is reminiscent of locally linear embeddings~\citep{roweis2000nonlinear} with landmarks to guide the final solution \citep{WeinbergerPS05}. \autoref{fig:redpurpleblue} illustrates vividly how the initial 3D point cloud from \SDN{} (purple) of a car in the KITTI dataset is corrected with a few sparse LiDAR measurements (yellow).
+The resulting points (blue) are right inside the ground-truth box and clearly show the contour of the car. \autoref{fig:depth_comp} shows the additional improvement from the \GDC{} (blue) over the pure \SDN{} depth estimates (see \autoref{sec::supp_stereo_error} for detailed numbers).
+The error (calculated only on non-landmark pixels) is corrected over the entire image where many regions have no LiDAR measurements.
+This is because that the pseudo-LiDAR point cloud is sufficiently dense and we choose $k$ to be large enough (in practice, we use $k=10$) such that the KNN graph is typically connected (or consists of few large connected components).
+See \autoref{sec::supp_connected_components} for more analysis.
 For objects such as cars the improvements through \GDC{} are far more pronounced, as these typically are touched by the four LiDAR beams and can be corrected effectively.